My Repeat C-Section Experience

 The worst part was saying goodbye to Josiah since he wasn't allowed in the operating room until the last minute.
 So, I nervously said bye to him and walked with the nurse into the OR at about five minutes after 8:00 AM.

-At first, I hated being in there.
-It was really cold and I just had this awful feeling, probably from my first encounter.
-I also hated being in the delivery room until my meds made me fall asleep.
-I just don’t have good memories from labor and delivery.
+being in the delivery room until my meds made me fall asleep.
+I just don’t have

 I climbed onto the operating table to receive my spinal block.
 I was nervous, not because I anticipated feeling pain from the needle, but because my husband wasn’t there with me.